VueGWT/vue-gwt/docs-source/book/advanced/custom-elements.md

 ```

 Even better, if the property changes, it will be passed again, just like a regular Vue property binding.
-You can open your browser Dev Tools and change the property `user-name`, and check that it does work.
+You can open your browser Dev Tools and change the property `user-name` to check that it works.

 You can also set the value programmatically:

 ```js
 document.getElementById("animalSelector").setAttribute("user-name", "Bobby");
 ```